 Studies an overview of career and employment possibilities in the hospitality industry, its organizational structure, and integration of the modern industry components.
 Career opportunities and progress are reviewed.
 Each student will observe practices in this industry and attend a seminar to discuss the experience.
-(NOTE: Summer semester only.)

-Prerequisite: For students with no prior courses or work experience in the hospitality field, and interview with coordinator.
+This course is intended for students with no prior courses or work experience in the hospitality field.